-So you can keep fit, go the gym regularly, go jogging 3 times a week, swim twice a week whatever floats your boat and you can meditate, take an hour out reading your favourite book or have a nice relaxing bath all of which are excellent.
+So you can keep fit, go to the gym regularly, go jogging 3 times a week, swim twice a week whatever floats your boat and you can meditate, take an hour out reading your favorite book or have a nice relaxing bath all of which are excellent.

 However, they can be somewhat separate to each other and let us face it who has time do all these things, especially like myself with a young family I would be lucky to be able to go the gym once a week never mind do all or some of the activities I’ve mentioned.